vietanhlehuu/cnames/README.md

 # React Component Names

-This Chrome extension allows you to inspect React component names on any webpage.
+Quickly locate React component names on any webpage to identify their source code location.
+Hold **Alt** (or **Option** on macOS) and hover to reveal component names for fast debugging and development.

 ## Demo